Volunteering in Our Schools

 Please be sure to keep a copy for your records.

 Alternately, the provisions of Assembly Bill (AB) 1667, which became effective on January 1, 2015, allow employees and volunteers to forego the physical TB test and complete a TB risk assessment questionnaire, and if risk factors are identified, would only then require TB testing and examination to determine that the person is free of infectious tuberculosis.
-The TB risk assessment is to be administered/completed by a licensed health care provider (physician, physician assistant, nurse practitioner, or registered nurse) and results are to be turned in with your application.
+The TB risk assessment must be administered/completed by a licensed healthcare provider (physician, physician assistant, nurse practitioner, or registered nurse).
+The results will be turned in with your application.

 If you have a valid TB test within the past 60 days, you may provide a valid copy showing proof.

 The following option is available to complete LiveScan fingerprinting: